Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 SMR drives are more fragile than conventional drives during degraded reads.
 When the media cache translator is corrupted, forced read attempts cause the drive firmware to panic and overwrite cache sectors, permanently destroying data that was waiting to be flushed to its final platter location.

-Backup Plus Recovery Pricing
+How Much Does Backup Plus Recovery Cost?

 Your drive works, you just need the data moved off it